 Let’s not mess around.
 I could give you some spiel about Thanksgiving and what it’s all about and blah blah blah, but I know that’s not what you came here for.
-You came here for the controversy.
-You came here for the debate.
+This is about food.
+This is about starting arguments.
 You came here to see me rip your favorite dish to shreds and I plan to deliver.
 Without further ado, here is the definitive ranking of every Thanksgiving dish:

 It’s important that you and I are honest with each other.
 The last thing Thanksgiving is about is health.
 You can make your attempts to eat right on 99% of the days of the year.
 On most holidays, you can throw all of that out the window.
 This is especially true when it comes to Thanksgiving.
 This day is about meat, sugar, carbs and nothing else. *Most* vegetables have no business on your plate.

 Cranberry sauce is bad for two reasons.
 First of all, it’s a fruit.
 As we just established, we’re not trying to eat healthy today.
 But what’s worse?
 Cranberry sauce is LOADED with added sugar.
 So not only are you sacrificing room on your plate for the most mediocre member of the berry family, but you’re not even benefiting from the supposed “healthy” choice.
 It’s a SHAM!